This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 7. Keep Plants Dry

-If the leaves are wet for an extended period of time, it creates the perfect environment for gray mold to grow.
+One of the best ways to prevent gray mold is to make sure your plants stay dry.
+If the leaves are wet for an extended period, they create the perfect environment for gray mold to grow.

 8. Space Plants Properly